Set Current Location

 This living museum recreates Plymouth as it was in 1627, and does a great job at separating fact from the enduring (and completely inaccurate) legend of the First Thanksgiving.
 Historians and curators have paid great attention to detail, from the street plans to furniture, tools, and cooking equipment.
 Specially bred 17th-century livestock occupies the barns and pastures, and trained reenactors and artisans demonstrate how life was lived among the Pilgrims.
 In addition to information on the European colonists, visitors can find information on the Native American population at Hobbamock's Homesite.
 Hobbamock, a Wampanoag Indian, lived with his family in Plymouth from 1621-1641, as part of a peace treaty agreement.
 The plantation is open seasonally.

-First designated as protected by the United States government in 1961, the sprawling, 43,607-acre (17,647 hectare) Cape Cod National Seashore offers stunning vistas and a glimpse into the natural and cultural history of the area.
+First designated as a protected site by the United States government in 1961, the sprawling 43,607-acre (17,647 hectare) Cape Cod National Seashore offers stunning vistas and a glimpse into the natural and cultural history of the area.
 The park boasts a number of swimming beaches, as well as nature trails, picnic areas, freshwater ponds, historic lighthouses and Cape Cod-style residences.
+Avid hikers and explorers will relish the opportunity for adventure offered by the scenic paths slicing across the landscape.
 The seashore makes a great day trip, but for those who would like to stay longer there are several resorts, hotels and motels nearby.

 The Mass Audubon Wellfleet Bay Wildlife Sanctuary is spread over 937 acres (379.19 hectares) of unblemished forest and scrubland.
 The sanctuary is home to hundreds of birds, mammals, reptiles, and plant life, making this place perfect for casual strolls amidst the beauty of nature, a bit of bird-watching, and photography.
 The Silver Spring Trail is a highlight of the sanctuary and should not be missed.
 The marvelous nature center displays numerous wildlife exhibits.
 This place is a wondrous green oasis in the midst of Cape Cod's touristy bustle and deserves a visit.